 FAQ

-Do the chairs and foot rests need to be treated?
+Do the chairs and footrests need to be treated?

 Do we ship internationally?

 Of course!
 Shipping costs are set by Canada post and vary depending on where the product is being shipped.
 We only charge what we pay to ship, we don't make money on shipping.
+You can see your shipping cost by inputting your shipping location in your cart.

 What stain do we use or recommend?